danifelberg/Capstone/reports/Progress_Report/Progress_Report.md

 - Action Items:
-* [ ] For the same time period as AR model, check to see if ARX, ARIMAX, and LSTM perform better
+* [X] For the same time period as AR model, check to see if ARX, SARIMAX, and LSTM perform better --> LSTM seems promising, SARIMAX less so

+### Date: October 29

+- Debugging SARIMAX code
+- Next steps (which models to use)

+- Action Items:
+[ ] Finish debugging SARIMAX (can include in final paper if results are promising) [ ] Finalize LSTM without headlines, and create new LSTM that includes headlines as an embedding (add dimensionality, values change depending on if date has a headline attached to it)
+[ ] Once LSTM is finalized, work on GRU (with and without headlines) [ ] Lastly, work on transformers (also with and without headlines)!